wp-plugins/simple-open-graph/Readme.txt

 = 2.3 =
 * A little bit of cleanup in OpenGraph.php, updating version compatibility

+=2.4=
+*I've added several new features and some under-the-hood improvements.
+Check out http://bit.ly/1vdapey for all the details.

 == Upgrade Notice ==

 = 0.3 =